Monster Hunter: World - Review

 Story

 If there is a story, I didn’t pay attention.
-Monster Hunter: World forces you to watch many cut-scenes for different monsters and moments in its “plot,” so you might assume that there is a story.
-In fact, you can’t play a mission in multiplayer unless all the players in the group have watched the cut-scenes, so you might expect them to be very important.
-However, what occurs in those scenes are mostly irrelevant in terms of a story it’s trying to tell.
-To summarize, there are a bunch of hunters in a mostly undiscovered region of this imaginary world, and there are a monsters for them to hunt.
+Monster Hunter: World forces you to watch many cutscenes for different monsters and moments in its “plot,” so you might assume that there is a story.
+In fact, you can’t play a mission in multiplayer unless all the players in the group have watched the cutscenes, so you might expect them to be very important.
+However, what occurs in those scenes is mostly irrelevant in terms of the story it’s trying to tell.
+To summarize, there are a bunch of hunters in a mostly undiscovered region of this imaginary world, and there are monsters for them to hunt.
 The ecosystem of this world is getting screwed up by certain monsters, so you have to hunt and kill them at the behest of the eccentric commanders.
 I’m fairly certain that’s been the plot of other Monster Hunter games.
-If I’m wrong, I don’t care and neither should you because you’re not playing this game for its story.
+If I’m wrong, I don’t care, and neither should you because you’re not playing this game for its story.

 20210417211956_1.jpg